amartinez1558/mern-stack-app/README.md

 To run the React frontend, run
 ### npm run start:ui

-To access your Express server, visit http://localhost:3000/ on your browser!
+To access your React app, visit http://localhost:3000/ on your browser!

 These scripts can be found in the `package.json`.